exasol/release-droid/doc/system_requirements.md

 #### Pre-condition validation

 Teams usually agree on rules that each member follows in order to have complete and uniformly looking releases.
-This helps team mates navigate each others projects and makes for a professional outside appearance.
+This helps teammates navigate each other's projects and provides a professional appearance.

 Typical examples of these rules are directory layout, naming conventions, versioning rules and so forth.